Ciaran-OBrien/Running-Man-Assignment/README.md

 ### Controls

-The games is based off touch controls, a touch enabled laptop, or on mobile devices (Through android porting [APDE](https://play.google.com/store/apps/details?id=com.calsignlabs.apde&hl=en_GB), more on that soon)
+The games is based off touch controls, a touch enabled laptop, or on mobile devices

   * Simple Touch interaciton with menu
   * Once game is running, touch screen to change running direction